 4) 70% mohair, 30% nylon

-5) Lightweight and compact seals developed based on seals for mountain races
+5) Lightweight and compact skins developed based on skins for mountain races

-From top to bottom, the seals are made of 100% nylon and offer excellent grip.
-They're easy to use for those new to climbing.
+From top to bottom, the first skin is made of 100% nylon and offers excellent grip.
+It's easy to use for people who aren't used to climbing.
 However, as you can see from the photo, nylon is bulky and somewhat heavy.

-Seal #2 is made of 100% mohair.
-They offer excellent glide and are lightweight, designed for experienced climbers.
+Skin number 2 is made of 100% mohair.
+It offers excellent glide and is designed for experienced climbers, and is lightweight.

-Seals #3 and #4 are both made of a 70% mohair/30% nylon blend, making them easy for general users.
-The difference between these two is the length and density of the bristles.
-Because #3 has longer, denser bristles, it's slightly heavier, but its waterproof and water-repellent properties are superior to any other model.
-This makes them easy to handle for everyone, from beginners to guides carrying large loads.
+Skins number 3 and 4 are both made of a 70% mohair, 30% nylon blend, making them easy for the average user to use.
+The difference between these two is the length and density of the fibers.
+Skin number 3 has longer and denser fibers, making it slightly heavier, but it has better waterproofing and water repellency than any other model.
+Therefore, it is easy to handle for everyone from beginners to guides carrying heavy loads.

 The key criteria for choosing snowboard seals are which mountain you're heading to, what equipment you'll be using, and your climbing technique.
 If you'll be walking mostly on flat ground, mohair snowboards with their excellent glide are easier to walk in.
 If you want to lighten your load and walk faster, lightweight snowboard seals number 5 should suit your needs.
 If you're not used to climbing or your total weight, including your equipment, will be heavy, we recommend snowboard seals number 3, which have long, dense fur

-Also, each type of sticker comes in multiple width and length sizes, so you can rest assured that there's one that will fit any size board.
+Also, each type of sticker comes in multiple widths and lengths, so you can rest assured that there's one that will match any size board.

 Seal storage and lifespan

-There are two main reasons why stickers become unusable.
+There are two main reasons why snowboard stickers become unusable.

-The first is when the bristles wear out, and the second is when the glue goes bad.
-In terms of service life, the latter problem is more likely to become apparent sooner.
+The first is wear and tear on the bristles, and the second is that the glue goes bad.
+In terms of lifespan, the latter problem tends to appear sooner.

-To check the lifespan of the glue, if the glue sticks to the sole of the ski when you peel it off after sticking the sticker to the ski, the sticker has reached the end of its life.
+You can check the lifespan of the glue by sticking the sticker to the board and peeling it off; if the glue sticks to the base of the board, it's reached the end of its life.
 When this happens, you have no choice but to buy a new one or have the glue replaced.
-Special tools are required to replace the sticker, so it's best to take it to a shop.
-Shops that can replace the sticker are listed below.
+Replacing the glue requires special tools, so it's best to take it to a shop.
+The shops that can replace the glue are listed below.

 Glue Roll installation stores